VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ## Keep test setup inside a group

 When running tests through the `very_good` CLI's optimization, all test files become a single file.

-If test setup methods are outside a group, those setups may cause side effects and make tests fail due to issues that wouldn't happen when running without the optimization.
+If test setup methods are outside of a group, those setups may cause side effects and make tests fail due to issues that wouldn't happen when running without the optimization.

 In order to avoid such issues, refrain from adding `setUp` and `setUpAll` (as well as `tearDown` and `tearDownAll`) methods outside a group: